 Does it matter if my child has crooked baby teeth?

-The short answer is possibly yes.
-While it is true that baby teeth will eventually be replaced, their adult teeth tend to be larger than their predecessors.
+The short answer is possibly no. While it is true that these teeth will eventually be replaced, their adult teeth tend to be larger than their predecessors.
 This means that if they have crooked baby teeth, they’re likely to require orthodontic treatment in the future when their adult teeth have come in.

-What can I do if my child’s baby teeth are crooked?
+What can I do if my child’s milk teeth are crooked?

 It is also important that you help your child maintain good oral hygiene and develop an effective cleaning routine to support the health of their teeth and gums.